bitbased/jekyll-layouts/README.md

 ---
 ```

-**Note**: Jekyll Layouts creates additional pages using the provided extensions and layouts, it does not notify the original page.
+**Note**: Jekyll Layouts creates additional pages using the provided extensions and layouts, it does not modify the original page.

 ## Configuration